xamat/blog/_posts/2024-12-24-EndOfData.md

 One promising avenue is **synthetic data**, artificially generated data that can augment or even replace real-world data.
 The potential of synthetic data has been met with both excitement and skepticism.
 Some research, such as the paper "AI models collapse when trained on recursively generated data" (https://www.nature.com/articles/s41586-024-07566-y), suggests that models trained solely on their own outputs can degrade.
-However, I believe these limitations can be overcome by generating synthetic data from diverse and more complex models, as argued in "On the Diversity of Synthetic Data and its Impact on Training Large Language Models" (https://arxiv.org/abs/2410.15226).
+However, I believe these limitations can be overcome by generating synthetic data from diverse and more complex models, as argued in ["On the Diversity of Synthetic Data and its Impact on Training Large Language Models"](https://arxiv.org/abs/2410.15226).
 There is a rich and growing body of work on how to best generate and use synthetic data that I won't review here (see e.g.
 [“Machine Learning for Synthetic Data Generation: A Review”](https://arxiv.org/abs/2302.04062) and [“Generative AI for Synthetic Data Generation: Methods, Challenges and the Future”](https://arxiv.org/abs/2403.04190) ).